Skip to content

 • Make sure that the rate argument specifies the interest rate or yield applicable to the compounding period, based on the value chosen for nper.

 • The pmt and pv arguments should be expressed in the same currency unit.
-The value returned is expressed in the same currency unit.

 • To ensure a worthwhile result, one of the pmt and pv arguments should be non-zero.